SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/index.md

 * Settings: Customize appearance of individual field.
 * Columns: Choose how many columns (1-4) the fields and elements may occupy.
 * Tabs: Can be added, rearranged, and deleted.

-## More tab

-The **More** tab has all custom fields.
-You probably want to go through and organize these.
-You can add important custom fields other places.

-User-defined fields (udef) and extra fields are created as before.

 ## Where do I start?